mattkirkland/design-methods/schedule.md

 thumbnails, wireframe, storyboards, sketching, paper prototypes. cardboard mockups. design tiles. video scenario. sitemaps.

 #### Assignment
-- choose a flavor of Evaluative research; do it and report findings in your playground notebook.
+- choose a flavor of ideation ; do it and report findings in your playground notebook.

 ### WEEK 9 - "Does it work?"
 Testing it: low-fi testing